amajji/real-time-stock-price-forecasting-with-prophet-llm-news-sentiment-analysis/README.md

     - News sentiment analysis model: DistilBert or a quantized version of LLaMA with 1B paramters.
     - Price forcasting model such as ARIMA, LSTM or PROPHET.

-The data for both historical and real time prices is fetched using the YFinance API.
+The data for both historical and real time prices is fetched using the YFinance and NewsApi API.

 ## Getting Started 🚀
 1. Clone the repository